Mumps (mumps). Causes, symptoms, treatment and prevention. Acute mumps Purulent mumps ICD 10

 Biochemical analysis:

-· Biochemical blood test: increased amylase activity;
+· biochemical blood test: increased amylase activity;

 Serological blood test:

-ELISA - detection of IgM to the mumps virus.
+· ELISA - detection of IgM to the mumps virus.

-Instrumental research:
+Instrumental studies:

 Diagnostic algorithm